Jeopardy!: Production staff

 Robert Rubin served as the producer of the original Jeopardy! series for most of its run and later became its executive producer.
 Following Rubin's promotion, the line producer was Lynette Williams.

 Griffin was the daily syndicated version's executive producer until his retirement in 2000.
 Trebek served as producer as well as host until 1987, when he began hosting NBC's Classic Concentration for the next four years.
 At that time, he handed producer duties to George Vosburgh, who had formerly produced The All-New Jeopardy!
-In 1997, Harry Friedman, Lisa Finneran, and Rocky Schmidt succeeded Vosburgh as producers of the show.
+In 1997, Harry Friedman, Lisa Finneran (now known as Lisa Broffman), and Rocky Schmidt succeeded Vosburgh as producers of the show.
 Beginning in 1999, Friedman became executive producer, and Gary Johnson became the third producer.
-In 2006, Deb Dittmann and Brett Schneider became producers, while Finneran, Schmidt, and Johnson became supervising producers.
+In 2006, Deb Dittmann and Brett Schneider became producers, while Finneran, Schmidt, and Johnson were promoted to supervising producers.
+Johnson left the show in 2011, while the other producers remained until Sarah Whitcomb Foss took over all producer duties following the Clue Crew's 2022 disbanding.

 The original Jeopardy! series was directed at different times by Bob Hultgren, Eleanor Tarshis, and Jeff Goldstein.
 Dick Schneider, who directed episodes of The All-New Jeopardy!, returned as director from 1984 to 1992.
-From 1992 to 2018, Kevin McCarthy served as director, who had previously served as associate director under Schneider.
-McCarthy announced his retirement after 26 years on June 26, 2018, and was succeeded as director by Clay Jacobsen.
+He was then succeeded by his associate director, Kevin McCarthy, who served until his retirement in 2018.
+After McCarthy's departure, he was succeeded by Clay Jacobsen, who served through 2022.
+Jacobsen was then succeeded by Russell Norman near the end of Season 38, though some episodes beginning in Season 39 are directed by Lucinda Owens Margolis instead.

-As of 2012, Jeopardy! employs nine writers and five researchers to create and assemble the categories and clues.
-Billy Wisse is the editorial producer and Michele Loud is the editorial supervisor Previous writing and editorial supervisors have included Jules Minton, Terrence McDonnell, Harry Eisenberg, and Gary Johnson.
+As of 2022, Jeopardy! employs seven full-time writers and seven researchers to create and assemble the categories and clues.
+Billy Wisse is the editorial producer and Michele Loud is the editorial supervisor.
+Previous writing and editorial supervisors have included Jules Minton, Terrence McDonnell, Harry Eisenberg, and Gary Johnson.
 Trebek himself also contributed to writing clues and categories.

 Naomi Slodki is the production designer for the program.
 Previous art directors have included Henry Lickel, Dennis Roof, Bob Rang, and Ed Flesh (who also designed sets for other game shows such as The $25,000 Pyramid, Name That Tune, and Wheel of Fortune).

-On August 1, 2019, Sony Pictures Television announced that Friedman would retire as executive producer of both Jeopardy! and Wheel of Fortune at the end of the 2019–20 season.
-On August 29, 2019, it was announced that Mike Richards replaced Friedman in 2020.
-On August 31, 2021, after Richards had resigned as permanent host earlier in the month, he was fired from his executive producer position at both Jeopardy! and Wheel, with Sony executives citing continued internal turmoil that Richards's resignation as host had failed to quell as they had hoped.
-Michael Davies from Embassy Row, which also produces Sony game show Who Wants to Be a Millionaire, was selected as interim executive producer through the 2021–22 season.
-On April 14, 2022, Davies accepted the role on a permanent basis.
+On August 1, 2019, SPT announced that Friedman would retire as executive producer of both Jeopardy! and Wheel of Fortune at the end of the 2019–20 season; Mike Richards replaced Friedman in 2020.
+On August 31, 2021, after Richards had resigned as host earlier in the month, SPT fired him from his executive producer position at both Jeopardy! and Wheel, citing continued internal turmoil that Richards's resignation as host had failed to quell as they had hoped.
+Michael Davies from Embassy Row, which produces the 2021 revival of the American version of another Sony game show, Who Wants to Be a Millionaire, became interim executive producer through the 2021–22 season, then permanent executive producer on April 14, 2022.